-In addition to jet and compaction grouting, Menard undertakes a variety of specialist grouting techniques such as classical permeation grouting of rocks and soils.
+In addition to jet and compaction grouting, Menard undertakes a variety of specialist grouting techniques such as permeation grouting of rocks and soils.

-These techniques can be utilised for a range of applications from the improvement of dam foundations, waterproofing of tunnels and deep basement located beneath groundwater level to structural retrofitting for stabilisation of rock mass and structural underpinning.
+These techniques can be utilised for a range of applications from the improvement of dam foundations, waterproofing of tunnels, deep basement located below groundwater level, stabilisation of rock mass and structural underpinning.